Jumio/mobile-sdk-ios/docs/transition-guide_authentication.md

 This section only covers the breaking technical changes that should be considered when updating from the previous version.

+## 3.6.0

+#### Localization keys
+The following keys are no more uppercased

+ `auth.scan-help-view.liveness-help.button-continue.title`,
+ `auth.error-view.button.retry.title` and
+ `auth.error-view.button.cancel.title`

 ## 3.5.0

 #### Error codes